 Off-site presentations consist of a 60-minute program offered by NPS staff at your location.
-The ranger shows a film approximately 20 minutes in length and then speaks on the history and significance of the site from it's establishment to the opening of the new visitor center.
+The ranger shows a film approximately 20 minutes in length and then speaks on the history and significance of the site from its establishment to the opening of the new visitor center.

-On-site memorial talks consist of a 20-minute talk led by NPS staff at the outdoor memorial.
+The Guided Outdoor Memorial Tour is roughly 30 minutes in total.
 The talk highlights the symbolism and significance of the memorial and the efforts to preserve and protect this sacred place.

 Discover the African Burial Ground National Monument: A Lightning Lesson from Teaching with Historic Places

 A lightning lesson from teaching with historic places has officially launched on the National Park Service website.
 This is the lesson plan.
 If you use it with your students, give us your feedback.
 We appreciate it!

 In the lesson, students analyze a map of colonial New York before “digging” into experiences of enslaved people in the city and investigating the role of archeology in the historic cemetery's rediscovery.
 Students will examine evidence of how Africans and African Americans honored the deceased at the site over the centuries.
 With this information, students will develop theories about the influence of the Historic Preservation Act of 1966, the African diaspora, and how cultural traditions give meaning to life and death.